picturamundi/36-qui/README.md

 For all information on how ZMK works, how to use this layout, how to edit it, and so on, see the official [ZMK documentation](https://zmk.dev/docs).

+For an explanation of the layout's design, see the [ergonomics section](#ergonomic-considerations).
+For a visual map of the layout, see the [legend](#legend).

 ## At a glance…

-**For users who want to skip the explanation of this layout's design and jump right in, here are are a few quick should-knows:**
+**For users who want to skip the explanation of this layout's design, here are a few minimal should-knows:**

 - Made with a [Microdox](https://boardsource.xyz/store/5f2e7e4a2902de7151494f92) in mind, which has a very retracted thumb-cluster.
 Outer and middle thumb keys could probably be swapped for something like a Corne.
 - For commands with no dedicated ZMK key-code (e.g. navigate backward and forward on webpages), I'm using shortcuts key-combos that work on my personal machine, but they may have to be customized for other devices.
 See the [layout legend](#legend) below for what these shortcuts are supposed to actually do.